-Proposers must state the total dollar amount of their cost proposal for the entire contract where indicated on the Proposal Cover Page (Attachment 1).
-By signing Attachment 1, the Proposer organization certifies the dollar amount of the total cost proposal, which shall be binding for the term of the contract.
+Proposers must state the assessment fee percentage of the total dollar amount of their cost proposal for the entire duration of the contract in the designated section on the Cost Worksheet (Exhibit B, Attachment 1).
+By signing the Exhibit B, Attachment 1, the Proposer organization certifies the total assessment fee percentage of the total dollar amount of their cost proposal, which shall be binding for the term of the contract period.